pagkly/Zed/Investopedia3/Why Early Adopters Matter.md

 In those early years, entertainment companies released movies, and other video content might have been published on one or the other format.
 This left early adopters with limited options on the content their disc players could access.
 Only rarely did content get published by entertainment companies for both standards.
 Eventually, the Blu-Ray platform became universally adopted for high definition video discs, leaving early adopters of HD DVD players with unsupported equipment that would have to be replaced.

-Early adopters may enjoy a period of prestige by being the first to own a new form of technology, yet they also face the high probability that the equipment or service they are using will be made obsolete in future iterations of the [product](https://www.investopedia.com/terms/p/product-family.asp).
-Contrast to [other categories of adopters](https://www.investopedia.com/terms/a/adopter-categories.asp).
+Early adopters may enjoy a period of prestige by being the first to own a new form of technology, yet they also face the high probability that the equipment or service they are using will be made obsolete in future iterations of the [[product]](https://www.investopedia.com/terms/p/product-family.asp).
+Contrast to [[other categories of adopters]](https://www.investopedia.com/terms/a/adopter-categories.asp).

 ### Key Takeaways